-The HIV virus can be passed to a baby during pregnancy and birth.
-However, research has shown that if a pregnant person who has the HIV virus takes certain medicines during pregnancy, the chances of passing the infection to the baby are greatly reduced.
-This is why the HIV test is recommended for everyone who is pregnant.
+The HIV virus can be passed on from mother to baby during pregnancy and birth.
+However, research has shown that if a woman who has the HIV virus takes certain medicines during pregnancy, she can greatly decrease the risk of passing the HIV virus to her baby.
+This is why the HIV test is now recommended for pregnant women.